TomasBoda/agent-lang/thesis.md

 **Department**: Department of Distributed and Dependable Systems \
 **Supervisor**: Tomáš Petříček

+## TODO
+- introduce chapter called "Theoretical Background" which describes agent-based modelling as well as introduction to parsers and interpreters
+- introduce chapter called "Spreadsheet Interface" or "Web Interface"

 ## Abstract
 In this thesis, we develop a new programming language (AgentLang) designed exclusively for modeling agent-based simulations.
 Agent-based modeling refers to a simulation technique that analyses the dynamics of a simulation using the decisions of autonomous entities called agents and is becoming more and more popular, since these models are easier to understand than more complex mathematical models.
 The language provides constructs for defining agents and their decision-making logic, while maintaining high level of simplicity, making it simple to learn and use.
 The simulation operates in an incremental manner, allowing for evalutation and debugging of each step separately.
 Apart from the language itself, the project provides a web-based sandbox with a spreadsheet interface, through which it is possible to adjust agent parameters and values during runtime of the simulation.
 Although there are numerous agent-based tools available, this language together with the spreadsheet module aims to provide a new approach for modeling agent-based simulations and makes agent-based modeling more accessible to people of all scientific and non-scientific fields.

-Keywords: agent-based modeling, simulation, programming language, interpreter, TypeScript
+Keywords: agent-based modeling, simulation, programming language, interpreter

 ## Introduction
 In the realm of many scientific fields, the importance of simulations and predictions of certain events within an isolated environment cannot be overstated.
 This is on one hand due to the lack of resources and space for such simulations in the scale of real-world scenarios, on the other hand due to ethical and moral reasons, such as in epidemiology or sociology.
-As our understanding of complex systems deepens, the demand for sophisticated tools to model and analyse the dynamics of the simulation increases.
-This is where agent-based modeling comes into play, since it offers a new, simpler approach for handling complex simulations.
+As our understanding of complex systems deepens, the demand for sophisticated tools to model and analyse the dynamics of simulations increases.
+This is where agent-based modeling comes into play, since it offers a new, more straightforward approach for handling complex simulations.

-Agent-based models are built on top of agents, which represent the fundamental units of the given scenario, such as people in an epidemic situation or birds in a flock.
+Agent-based models are built on top of agents, which represent the fundamental units of the given scenario, such as people in an epidemic or birds in a flock.
 To build such models, there is a need for tools or languages that provide constructs for representing agents, their properties and their decision-making logic.
 Such tools already exist and are widely used to model agent-based simulations, such as NetLogo or AgentScript.
 These tools are powerful and can handle large amount of agents, however, with their performance also comes the complexity of usage and inaccessiblity to people with little technical knowledge.
 They are many times difficult to learn, since they are based on modern programming languages, restricting the use case to developers only.
 And since the demand for agent-based models can be seen in non-technical scientific fields such as epidemiology or sociology, there is a need for simpler tools and languages.
-That is where AgentLang comes into play, providing a new approach to modeling agent-based simulations.

 AgentLang aims to provide a new approach to modeling agent-based simulations.
-This is one one hand due to the simplicity of the language itself, since it features very simple syntax and only the necessary constructs for modeling almost any simulation.
-On the other hand, the language is integrated into a specialised web-based sandbox, which offers a code editor, a visualisation module and last but not least, a spreadsheet interface with runtime value editing capabilities, which allows the users to fine-tune the simulation in real-time.
-These above capabilities and features of AgentLang provide all the necessary tools to model agent-based simulations and get a hands-on experience with the language itself.
+This is on one hand due to the simplicity of the language itself, since it features very simple syntax and only the necessary constructs for modeling almost any simulation.
+On the other hand, the language is integrated into a specialised web-based interface, which offers a code editor, a visualisation module and last but not least, a spreadsheet interface with runtime value editing capabilities, which allows the users to fine-tune the simulation in real-time.
+These above features of the AgentLang project provide all the necessary tools to model agent-based simulations and get a hands-on experience with the language itself.

+## 1. Theoretical Background
+The following sections aim to provide a brief introduction to the most important and interesting theoretical concepts used in the project.

-## 1. Agent-based Modeling
+### 1.1 Agent-based Modeling
-The following sections provide a brief introduction to agent-based modeling, describe the reasons behind its invention and increasing popularity and demonstrate its power and significance on several use cases in real-world scenarios.
+The following section provides a bried introduction to agent-based modeling, describe the reasons behind its invention and increasing popularity and demonstrate its power and significance on several use cases in real-world scenarios.

-### 1.1 Theoretical Background
+#### 1.2.1 Introduction
 Agent-based modeling is a simulation technique used in many scientific fields to model and understand complex simulations.
 In agent-based modeling, a system is modelled using a set of autonomous entities called agents.
 An agent represents a fundamental meaningful unit of a system, such as a person in an epidemic or a bird in a flock.
 Each agent individually asseses the current situation, both itself as well as other agents and makes decisions based on a set of defined rules.

 It's important to mention that agent-based modeling is more of a mindset than a technology.
 The main idea behind it is to describe a system from the perspective of its constituent units.
 If we can assess and understand the behaviour of a fundamental unit of the system, we can model a blueprint or structure of this unit, generate a set of these units with randomised parameters and let their behaviour and interaction among themselves determine the outcome of the simulation.
 The advantage of such model is its simplicity in terms of implementation and understanding.
-Even a simple agent-based model can portray complex behavioral patterns and provide insights about the dynamics of the system that it emulates.
+Even a simple agent-based model can portray complex behavioral patterns and provide insights into the dynamics of the system that it emulates.

-### 1.2 Benefits of Agent-based Models
+#### 1.2.2 Benefits of Agent-based Models
 Agent-based modeling offers numerous advantages when compared to other mathematical models and simulation techniques.

 First and foremost, the approach of agent-based modelling allows us to uncover novel emergent phenomena within the system, phenomena that were previously unknown or deemed improbable.
 When we establish and articulate the rules governing the behaviour of agents, the anticipated actions of individual agents seem straightforward, given the simplicity and predictability of these rules.
 However, upon executing an agent-based model involving numerous interacting agents, the system's behavior often proves to be surprisingly complex.
 Even slight alterations to agent rules may have a profound impact on the overall outcome of the system, a phenomenon that can be seen for instance in sociology.
 Here, the collective behavior of a group can be significantly influenced by subtle changes in the behavior of an individual.